Under One Sun: Multi-Object Generative Perception of Materials and Illumination: Quantitative Evaluation using Stanford-ORB and nLMVS-real datasets

 \section{Quantitative Evaluation using Stanford-ORB and nLMVS-real datasets}

 \Cref{tab:results_stanfordorb_nlmvs_env} presents the quantitative illumination estimates on the Stanford-ORB and nLMVS-real datasets.
 Note that ALP \cite{yu2023accidental} requires multi-view images to pre-estimate texture and reflectance, whereas our framework performs recovery from a single image.
-Despite this difference in input requirements, MultiGP achieves state-of-the-art accuracy across both datasets, delivering performance comparable to---and in several metrics exceeding---ALP.
+Despite this difference in input requirements, MultiGP achieves state-of-the-art accuracy across both datasets, delivering performance comparable to---and in several metrics exceeding---ALP. \Cref{tab:results_stanfordorb_tex} presents the “pseudo” quantitative texture estimates on the Stanford-ORB dataset.
+MultiGP outperforms DPI\cite{lyu2023dpi} among methods assuming known geometry.